AD7six/cakephp-shadow-translate/README.md

 ## Roadmap

-The initial release is only the behavior it is planned for the future to add:
+The initial release is only the behavior, it is planned for the future to add:

  * A shell to create shadow tables (migration based)
  * A shell to import from the core's i18n table